 Once none of the older pages are showing up for searches on blog content from the posts, you will want to update your XML sitemap with ONLY the NEW URLs.

-Be aware of Duplicate Content issues.
+Step 12.
+Be Aware of Duplicate Content Issues

 To ensure that none of the archive posts get dinged by Google as ‘duplicate content’, I activated the ‘Duplicate Content Cure’ plugin in WordPress which adds the Meta ‘NOINDEX’ tag to all the archive pages that contain the same content as the blog posts, but have a different URL.
 This tells the search engines not to index any of the archive pages(with less human friendly URLs) and ensures only posts in the proper format get indexed.